nVerhasselt/cours-react-pokedex/README.txt

 I found a 7 hours youtube tutorial by Simon Dieny https://www.youtube.com/watch?v=oCINeytlyRA&t=10691s&ab_channel=SimonDieny-CodeSenior

-I followed the tutorial and got familiar with React, TypeScript and Tailwind.
+I followed the tutorial and got familiar with React, TypeScript and Materialize.

 It is important to notice that it's quite old and we don't use exactly the same syntaxe anymore.
 I also watched this tutorial : https://www.youtube.com/watch?v=h2a0cSC1Vz8&t=2232s&ab_channel=ViDev